flydog-sdr/docs/docs/en/manual/public.md

 ![DUC configuration](/manual/public_4.png "DUC configuration")

-After completing the form, click to (re)start DUC to register the DDNS service with the system.
+After completing the form, click Click to (re)start DUC to register the DDNS service with the system.

-Slide to the upper part of the page and select DUC to enable the DDNS service.
+Scroll to the upper part of the page and select DUC to enable the DDNS service.

 ![Enable DUC domain](/manual/public_5.png "Enable DUC domain")